 \paragraph{Results and Recommendations} We use the above method to rank each example in the WildBench Benchmark by the divisiveness of the prompt.
 We then manually annotate the top 5\% (50 total) examples with the most divisive prompts to identify instances of \textit{Comply vs. Refuse} and \textit{Task Underspecification}.
-We find that 42\% (21 total) of examples contain \textit{Comply vs. Refuse} disagreements and 16\% (8 total) of examples \textit{Task Underspecification} disagreements.
+We find that 42\% (21 total) of examples contain \textit{Comply vs. Refuse} disagreements and 16\% (8 total) of examples contain \textit{Task Underspecification} disagreements.
 Furthermore, we find that WildBench's LLM-as-Judge method for scoring completions consistently prefers the complying response 100\% of the time in these cases of \textit{Comply vs. Refuse} disagreements.
-We also find that in \textit{Task Underspecification} examples where one of the models prompted users for further clarification rather than directly predicting an answer (6 total), this response lost 83\% (5 total) of the time.
+We also find that in \textit{Task Underspecification} examples where one of the models prompted users for further clarification rather than directly predicting an answer (6 total), this response lost in 83\% (5 total) of cases.
 In Appendix~\ref{app:reccomendations}, we provide examples of identified prompts.

-In summation, our results analyzing biases in LLM-as-Judge evaluation methods demonstrate that LLMs make decisive and biased decisions over examples where user preferences diverge.
-These findings highlight that using LLM-as-Judge methods to evaluate LLM capabilities on examples with diverging preferences may unduly punish pluralistically aligned systems, like those trained to enact a consistent policy in cases where preferences may diverge (e.g., refuse if anyone thinks complying is unsafe).
-We, therefore, suggest that existing LLM-as-Judge evaluations are suited for evaluating over instances where there is high-agreement between annotators.
-We demonstrate that distributional reward models can effectively be used to achieve this, by identifying divisive prompts in LLM-as-Judge benchmarks so they can be further examined by benchmark authors and removed.
-These findings also motivate future work in developing pluralistically-aligned LLM-as-Judge evaluations, where systems are capable of making non-binary decisions on examples with diverging preferences.
+In summation, our analysis demonstrates that LLM-as-Judge evaluations make decisive and biased decisions over examples where user preferences diverge.
+These findings highlight that LLM-as-Judge benchmarks using examples with diverging preferences may unduly punish pluralistically aligned systems, like those trained to enact a consistent policy in cases where preferences may diverge (e.g., refuse if anyone thinks complying is unsafe).
+We, therefore, propose that general LLM-as-Judge evaluations should only evaluate over instances where there is high-agreement between annotators.
+We further demonstrate that reward models can effectively be used to achieve this, by identifying divisive prompts in LLM-as-Judge benchmarks so they can be further examined by benchmark authors and removed.
+Future work might also explore methods for training pluralistically aligned LLMs using distributional rewards.